nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing medication, the existing medication of the patient will be removed i.e. adding of medication is not cumulative.
-* You can remove all the patient’s medications by typing `m/` without specifying any medication after it.
+* To remove all patient’s medications, just type `m/` without specifying any medication after it.
-* To remove upcoming appointments, just type `ua/` without specifying any date after it.
+* To remove all upcoming appointments, just type `ua/` without specifying any date after it.
 </details>

 #### Upon Execution